 This is non-optimal use of cell node offloading.
 Actually lessens the IO totals once off the Exadata.
 This results in a full object or objects offloaded to a cell node, only to return a single block.
 Without offloading, a standard Oracle database would optimize the processing to lessen a hash join or use an index, decreasing the IO for statements that experience this on an Exadata.

 Removal of Real Application Cluster, (RAC) and enhance use of Oracle Dataguard.
 Oracle RAC is the 3rd most functional HA solution by Oracle yet one of the most expensive.
-Oracle DataGuard and Oracle GoldenGate each protect against many more failure scenarios than RAC is capable of
+Oracle DataGuard and Oracle GoldenGate each protect against many more failure scenarios than RAC is capable of.

 No longer shipping of read and writes between RAC nodes.
 Only writes down to Dataguard standbys.
 This removes significant overhead, (global cache latency)